mathiasverraes/15yearsddd/manuscript/mathias-verraes/essay.md

 ## Minimalist Interfaces

+At this point, we can start seeing how concepts from our requirements, and concepts from our refined Money model, start clustering.
+We can start breaking up this model, moving and copying parts to different Bounded Contexts.
+The name Money fooled us: Money means different things to different Contexts.

 A benefit of having lots of small classes, is that we can get rid of a lot of code.
-Perhaps the Sales Bounded Context deals with the 10 `PreciseXYZ` types, but the Reporting Bounded Context only supports `RoundedEUR`.
+Perhaps the Sales Bounded Context deals with the 10 `PreciseXYZ` types, but the Internal Reporting Bounded Context only needs `RoundedEUR`.
 That means there's no need to support `RoundedUSD` etc, as there's no need for it.
 This also implies that we don't need `round()` methods on any of the `PreciseXYZ` classes, apart from EUR.
 Less code means less boilerplate, less bugs, less tests, and less maintenance.

 Not supporting a way back from `RoundedEUR` to `PreciseEUR` is another example of a minimalist interface.
 Don't build behaviours that you don't need or want to discourage.